1 Chapter One: Measurable Goals and Objectives

 R-Relevant: The skills or knowledge described must be appropriate for the grade level and subject area or an individual’s IEP goals.
 The process of setting learning objectives begins with knowing the specific standards, benchmarks, and supporting knowledge students in your school or district are required to learn.
 Common Core State Standards and curriculum documents are the source for this information.
 This is essential to ensure students receive the same important content from teacher to teacher.

 T-Time-bound: Time-bound – State when students should be able to demonstrate the skill (“By the end of the lesson” , etc.).

 Note: As you complete your clinical experiences, it will be expected that written lesson objectives present all of the attributes of a SMART Goal.
 You may write more than one lesson objective for a single lesson as a result of grouping your students in response to their needs.
 Determination of the need for more than one objective will be the result of your analysis of students’ current performance (formative assessment).

-- After reading the book “Life in the Rainforest” and participating in a class discussion, students will be able to identify three specific similarities and three specific differences of plants and animals as demonstrated through a Venn diagram.
+- After reading the book “Life in the Rainforest” and participating in a class discussion, students will accurately identify three specific similarities and three specific differences of plants and animals as demonstrated through written completion of a Venn diagram.

 - At the conclusion of this lesson, students will accurately present, in writing and illustrations, three roles of local government and the responsibilities of each.

-- After two lessons on the pattern of digestion, students will identify, in writing, the digestive function of each area of the alimentary digestive system as demonstrated in a student generated diagram.
+- After two lessons on the pattern of digestion, students will accurately identify, in writing, the digestive function of each area of the alimentary digestive system as demonstrated in a student generated diagram.

 (Center for Educational Resources – John Hopkins University, The Innovative Instructor Blog-Marcia Hall, July 2016; Designing Lessons for the Diverse Classroom, Bureau of Instructional Support and Community Services, Division of Public Schools and Community Education, Florida Department of Education)